Scottish National League (rugby league): 2005 season

-Final

 2006 season

 2006 saw the loss of defending champions Royal Scots Steelers after just one campaign their place being taken up by Paisley Hurricanes.
-Fife Lions for the 3rd year running finished top of the table and went on to claim their second championship.
-After getting past Glasgow Bulls in the semi-final they met and beat Moray Eels who'd surprisingly beaten Edinburgh Eagles in the other semi-final.
-In the Challenge Cup Fife were beaten at Normanton Knights 8–46 in the first round.
+Fife Lions for the third year running finished top of the table and went on to claim their second championship.
+After getting past Glasgow Bulls in the semi-final they met and beat Moray Eels who had surprisingly beaten Edinburgh Eagles in the other semi-final.
+The 2005 champions, the Royal Scots Steelers, did not enter the 2006 Challenge Cup.